-Pyeongchang 2018: Women’s curling eliminated from playoff contention; what else is happening on Day 12
+Pyeongchang 2018: Brady Leman wins gold in ski cross, Osmond sits third heading into long program

 Canadian pilot Kaillie Humphries and brakewoman Heather Moyse won gold in Sochi and Vancouver but broke up the partnership and, competing in separate sleds, and will start the third run in fourth and seventh places respectively.
 (6:50 a.m.
 Feb.
 21)

-Men's ice hockey quarterfinals (Canada vs. Finland/South Korea)
+Men's ice hockey quarterfinals (Canada vs. Finland)

 Team Canada will play Finland in the quarterfinals.
 The Canadians, two-time defending Olympic champions, earned a bye to the quarterfinals with a 4-0 win over the Koreans in their final preliminary-round game.
 Sweden, the Olympic Athletes of Russia and the Czech Republic, who Canada lost to in overtime during group play, also made it to the quarterfinals.
 The Canadians have been shaky at times in the Olympic tournament, losing 3-2 to the Czechs in a shootout and looking unconvincing for large parts of a 4-0 win over hockey minnow South Korea.
 It's a far cry from the well-oiled, NHL-fuelled Canadian machine that won gold in Vancouver and Sochi.
 (7:10 a.m.
 Feb.
 21)